Myopia Q & A

 Lifetime Eyecare provides pre- and post-operative care for LASIK eye surgery or other surgical procedures involving your eye.
 Dr. Gdowski or Dr. Smith will evaluate whether you’re a good candidate for LASIK before referring you to a LASIK surgery center the doctors know and trust.

-If you’d like to restore the clear eyesight you enjoyed before myopia, call Lifetime Eyecare today or book a consultation online.
+If you’d like to restore the clear eyesight you enjoyed before myopia, call 616-457-0760 today or request an appointment online.